cinemagoer/cinemagoer/README.rst

 - released under the terms of the GPL 2 license

-IMDbPY powers many other software and has been used in various research papers.
+Cinemagoer powers many other software and has been used in various research papers.
 `Curious about that`_?